gitforwork/gitforwork.github.io/_posts/2017-5-27-alien-registration-number.md

 ## Alien registration number on F1

 F1 visa, like the H1b is not a permanent residency visa.
 Hence, there are no A-number assigned to a student.
-However, it is assigned when the student applies for OPT EAD.
+However, one is generated when the student applies for OPT EAD.
 The number is printed on the EAD card.

 ## Alien registration number on EAD
 If you have a Employment Authorization Document (EAD), your A-number would be printed on the card.
 It may be called USCIS # on the card.